edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 ---
 layout: post
-title:  "NFS clients behind NAT, for FreeBSD PF firewall"
+title:  Multiple NFS clients behind NAT, for FreeBSD PF firewall
 date:   2020-06-29 19:00:04 +0800
 categories: NFS NAT FreeBSD
 ---
-# NFS clients behind NAT, for FreeBSD PF firewall

 The NFS server is accessible in the intranet.
 A NAT runs on a workstation with FreeBSD or Linux, which is a node in the intranet.
-The NFS clients are in a LAN behind the NAT.
+Multiple NFS clients are in a private LAN behind the NAT.
 Routed or Bridged network is not preferred in order to keep the clients invisible outside the NAT.

-Some clients behind the NAT are SPARC machines with Solaris 2.6 / 7 / 8 installed.
+Some of the clients are SPARC machines with Solaris 2.6 / 7 / 8 installed.
+The applications need the network disks to be mounted to access files as if they are other normal files in the file system.
 Therefore, neither CIFS (Samba) mount nor NFSv4 can be adopted.
-The only option is NFS with version<=3.
+The `smb_client` program is also rejected.
+The only option is NFS mount with version<=3.

-After NAT, the source port usually >=1024, while NFS server may allow only privileged source ports (port<1024).
+A problem is: After NAT, the source port usually >=1024, while NFS server may allow only privileged source ports (port<1024).

 ## Possible approaches